-Occupational Therapy is a specialist treatment to help children whose ability to perform meaningful activities of daily life is hampered due to physical, sensory or cognitive problems.
-Occupational therapy helps these children to live more independent and active lives.
+Occupational therapy is a specialist treatment to help children whose ability to perform meaningful activities of daily life is hampered due to physical, sensory or cognitive problems.
+Pediatric therapy helps these children to live more independent and active lives.

 A child’s job is to play, learn, develop and do all the other little things in between.
 When a child experiences barriers to these; is unable to play effectively, learn effectively or is unable to overcome other obstacles developmentally, this means they’re not able to complete their daily jobs or ‘occupations’ effectively and that’s where an occupational therapist (OT) steps in.

-Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations.
+Common OT therapy interventions include helping children with disabilities to participate fully in school and social situations.

 Our specialist paediatric occupational therapists work with children and young people up to the age of 18 years.
 Our OTs tailor the treatment for each individual child based on a thorough assessment.